What Buddhism Taught Me About Neuroscience

 The Meaning of Life

-Such control is impossible, and the pursuit of it only deepens our frustration.
+However, such total control is impossible, both in the Buddhist and scientific sense, and the pursuit of it only deepens our frustration.

-Buddhism teaches that freedom arises when we loosen our attachment.
+Buddhism, at its core, teaches that true freedom arises when we loosen our attachment.

-Neuroscience provides the mechanism on the how and why: how the brain constructs and revises its models of reality and why we should give mindfulness a try; while Buddhism offers the daily practice through meditation and yoga, these are exercises that help you cultivate awareness, compassion, and acceptance in the midst of flux.
+While neuroscience provides the mechanism on the how and why: how the brain constructs and revises its models of reality and why we should give mindfulness a try; Buddhism offers the daily practice through meditation and yoga, these are exercises that help you cultivate awareness, compassion, and acceptance in the midst of flux.

 If you’ve made it this far, thank you for joining me on this journey.
 I hope you’ve taken something away from it.

-Instead, meaning lies in understanding the patterns of the mind, embracing the inevitability of change, and finding peace in that fragile space between expectation and reality.
+To me, meaning doesn’t only lie in achieving goals, it also lies in understanding the patterns of the mind, embracing the inevitability of change, and finding peace in that fragile space between expectation and reality.

 Nicole Hao, New York, 2025